THRIVE IN YOUR GENRE

 From the monsters within to the monsters on the page – all monsters will be fair game when Alan Baxter, Aiki Flinthart, Rivqa Rafael and Kim Wilkins meet to discuss overcoming the monster.
 Genre writers invent some of the greatest monsters, but true writing genius lies in how they overcome these monsters.
 Get tips and tricks, theories and examples, and lively conversation on how to overcome the monster!

-Panel featuring Alan Baxter, Aiki Flinthart, Rivqa Rafael, Angela Slatter, Kim Wilkins, Lee Murray
+Panel featuring Alan Baxter, Aiki Flinthart, Rivqa Rafael, Carleton Chinner, Lee Murray

 WHY TO NEVER WORK FOR FREE